 Moving frequently made me a more flexible and adaptable person who can get along with a wide range of people and travel/move fairly easily in general, but also in a way made me slightly detached toward certain material things or even memories.
-Since I was always forced to move on, I'm better about detaching from certain things, but this can also lead me to compartmentalize sometimes, or block out certain times in my life or feelings in favor of just
+Since I was always forced to move on, I'm better about detaching from certain things, but this can also lead me to compartmentalize sometimes, or block out certain times in my life or feelings in favor of just "getting over it."

 Did you study fashion?
 How did you know it was something you wanted to pursue professionally?